|Type of medicine||ACE inhibitor (angiotensin-converting enzyme inhibitor)|

 - If you have peripheral vascular disease (a particular type of poor circulation).

-- If you have collagen vascular disease, such as systemic lupus erythematosus (SLE) or scleroderma.
+- If you have a collagen vascular disease, such as systemic lupus erythematosus (SLE) or scleroderma.

 - If you have been told you have cardiomyopathy (cardiac muscle disease), or aortic stenosis (narrowing of the main blood vessel from your heart).